Luc14860/EasyTable/README.md

 EasyTable
 =========

-EasyTable is an API facilitating the use of table with some practical methods.
+EasyTable is an API for Java developers used to simplify the usage of arrays with some practical methods.

 Please visit: https://github.com/Luc14860/EasyTable/wiki/